devansvd/whiteboard-socketio/README.md

 $ node index.js
 ```

-And open browser to `http://localhost:3001`.
+And open `http://localhost:3001` in browser.
 Optionally, specify a port by supplying the `PORT` env variable.

 > Note : Enable heroku features:enable http-session-affinity in your instance while deploying to heroku.
 This is necessary to open communication ports for web sockets.